mbwolff/WVTM/README.md

 This repository contains the code and data necessary to modulate any text with word vectors derived from over 1,300 nineteenth-century French texts.

-The following command will produce an interesting variation on Baudelaire's prose poem _Enivrez-vous_:
+The following command will produce an interesting variation on the description of Charles Bovary's hat in the first chapter of _Madame Bovary_:

 ```
 ./modulateText.py maladroit adroit FlaubertBovary01.txt > FlaubertBovary01module.txt